 That brings us to today, because it seems that someone may have grown tired of having this LaFerrari mule simply sit around and collect dust.
 Maybe they’re downsizing, maybe they’re re-prioritizing, or maybe they’ve decided that it’s a bit pointless having a car like this that you can’t really use.
 Either way, this LaFerrari mule is crossing the RM Sotheby’s auction block at Pebble Beach Car Week, and it’s expected to fetch between $900,000 and $1.2 million.
 On the one hand, that’s a ludicrous amount of money to spend on a car you can’t drive on the road.
 On the other, it’s actually quite cheap for what is essentially a LaFerrari, considering production examples of that hypercar are worth more than $3.5 million on the low end.

 So, if you want a blazing fast, face-meltingly gopping, rather interesting Ferrari, have seven figures to spend, and can sign your name, this LaFerrari mule crosses the auction block in Monterey on Aug.
-15. Worst-case, you could score a fascinating part of the new car development process.
+15. Best-case, you could score a fascinating part of the new car development process.
 Worst-case, you could be the reason a new rule gets invented.
 Either way, you’d be a legend.

 Top graphic image: RM Sotheby’s